openresty/lua-resty-mysql/README.markdown

 Note that at least [ngx_lua 0.5.0rc6](https://github.com/chaoslawful/lua-nginx-module/tags) or [ngx_openresty 1.0.11.9](http://openresty.org/#Download) is required.

 Also, the [bit library](http://bitop.luajit.org/) is also required.
-If you're using LuaJIT 2.0 with ngx_lua, then this library is already available by default.
+If you're using LuaJIT 2.0 with ngx_lua, then the `bit` library is already available by default.

 Synopsis
 ========